Working, Parenting, and Teaching – in the Age of COVID-19

 - Hook into the Facebook group Amazing Educational Resources.

-- Learn to code with Scratch, draw online art with Pixlr.
+- Learn to draw online art with Pixlr.

 - Write a comic strip with Pixton, harness Storybird to write a story, create a 3D model using Tinkercad, even rustle up a music podcast using Soundation.

 - The Office of Elementary and Secondary Education (OESE) has this website with extra resources for schools.
 There’s also this nine-page document with information about school services to children with disabilities during the coronavirus outbreak.
 It details states’ responsibilities to children with disabilities and their family and staff serving these children.

 - NBC Learn’s Parent Toolkit sets out what students should have learned by the end of the school year.

 - Ontario – Learn at Home portal